 There is a very high demand for some of the home- and community-based waiver programs.
-As of November 23, 2009, there were 3,858 people waiting for the DD waiver in Minnesota.
-It is important to note that 3,440 of these individuals live with their immediate family or an extended family member.
+As of October 4, 2013, there were 3,604 people waiting for the DD waiver and 1,271 people waiting for the CADI waiver in Minnesota.
+It is important to note that 3,331 of the individuals on the DD waiver waiting list live with their immediate family or an extended family member.
 These individuals may be receiving MA home care services, family support grants, consumer support grants, day training and habilitation services, or other publicly funded assistance as they wait for an available DD waiver slot.
-Currently, there are 340 individuals on the waiting list residing in an ICF/DD facility.
-The number of people served in the waiver programs is determined by DHS.
-DHS allocates "slots" to counties.
-If a county determines that it is able to serve more people than the slots it has available under the DD waiver, the county can do so, as long as the county stays within its waiver budget.
+Currently, there are 95 individuals on the DD waiting list residing in an ICF/DD facility.